- Voltage (V): It is the electric potential difference between two points. It pushes electric charges through a circuit and is measured in volts (V).

 Similar Questions

-- ➤What are the sources of renewable energy?
+- ➤What are the applications of semiconductor materials?